 January 16, 2017

-One post per month will be dedicated to the topic, My Favorite Venues to Photograph (and why).
+Occasional posts will be dedicated to the topic, My Favorite Venues to Photograph (and why).
 To be clear, our job as your professional photographer is to be able to work in virtually any lighting and environmental condition.
 Most of us would agree that the only part of the day we need “control” over our light and/or surroundings is during the posed and group photos of you and your loved ones.
 In my experience, some venues are easier to photograph and/or allow more creativity and flexibility than others, thus allowing your photographer to go above and beyond.

 How do I define my favorite venues to photograph?

 Practicality: Let's face it: we are in New England!
 We've had cold days in September, warm days in November and rainy days in July.
 Does the venue provide a seamless Plan B if the weather suddenly shifts (and it may)?

 Position of the sun throughout the day: The light may be perfect at 4pm at a particular venue.
 But if we are taking the posed photos at any other time of the day, are there different background options, or are they limited (ie, choosing between phone lines or the busy street as the backdrop)?
 If high noon is the only time to photograph, do we have shady options so that you do not roast in the sun on a hot July day?

 Inclement Weather: Some venues that are perfect on sunny days for photos may have limited options if inclement weather occurs.
 Are there areas which provide shelter that are spacious enough to work in and/or allow some dimension and creativity?
 Having just a little bit of flexibility can go a long way for your wedding and event photography.